yzygitzh/ReDroid/README.md

 This module contains some modifications (mainly the expansion of trace log buffer) on original Android system, providing more complete trace generated while testing.
 There are modifications for **real device** and **emulator**.

+To simplify usage, [prebuilt images][prebuilt-imgs] are available.
+Please follow README in it.

 * Real Device

     1. Apply patches in `aosp` folder to [AOSP source][aosp] branch `android-6.0.1_r77`